Should You Buy an Extended Warranty for Lenovo Laptops?

 Is an Extended Warranty for Lenovo Laptops Worth It?

-Upsie offers high-quality extended warranties on Lenovo laptops at a lower cost than the big guys —including SquareTrade, Best Buy, and others.
-Upsie’s deductible is competitive — just $25.
-2 or 3 year terms are available on new, used or refurbished Lenovo machines, as well.
+offers high-quality extended warranties on Lenovo laptops at a lower cost than other warranties —including SquareTrade, Best Buy, and others.
+Upsie’s deductible is competitive at just $25.
+You can purchase a 2-year or 3-year warranty for new, used, or refurbished Lenovo machines, as well.

+offers the same coverage as big-box stores, but for much lower prices.
 So what’s covered?
-Accident protection covers drops that result in damage to the screen or to hardware, plus liquid spills and even submersion.
+First of all, Upsie includes accident protection in every laptop warranty.
+This covers drops that result in damage to the screen or to hardware, plus liquid spills and even submersion.
 Even if you drop your brand-new flagship Lenovo in the lake, you’re covered.

 How Can I Make a Claim if I Need Service for My Lenovo?